araobp/can-bus/README.md

 [Show this help]: @h
 ```

-## Applying mask and filters to CAN messages
+### Sample: applying mask and filters to CAN messages

 For example, to receive messages with SID 5, 10 and 15:
 ```